This talk on Biblical Leadership consists of five lessons that tackle the subject in three ways:

 Lesson Three: Enabling Others to Act

-Here the competency shifts to teams, ways to get people to work together to accomplish a goal.
-Looking at examples from the Gospels of how Christ Jesus worked with his disciples and larger community of followers, we see how ably he illustrated this vital leadership practice.
-The Old Testament (Hebrew Scriptures) example might be a surprise since it involves a female who isn’t even named in the biblical text.
+This lesson addresses the third core competency of a leader: enabling others to act.
+Here, the competency shifts from individuals to teams.
+It employs ways to get people to work together to accomplish a goal.
+We look at examples in the Gospels of how Christ Jesus worked closely with his disciples and with his larger community of followers.
+How ably he illustrated this vital leadership practice!
+The example we cite from the Hebrew Scriptures might surprise you: It involves a female who isn’t even named in the text.

 Lesson Four: Model the Way

-Trust is why people follow a leader, and nothing builds it more than people who walk their talk, do what they say, lead by example.
-Some of Israel’s greatest patriarchal figures illustrate this courageously and consistently.
-This lesson looks at them as well as the great apostle Paul whose life and letters did so much to shape Christianity’s spread in the first century CE.
+This lesson addresses the fourth core competency of a leader: modeling the way.
+Here, we talk about why trust causes people to follow a leader and how nothing builds trust more than leaders who walk their talk and lead by example.
+Some of Israel’s greatest patriarchs illustrated this competency with courage and consistency.
+We look not only at these Old Testament giants but also at the great apostle Paul, whose life and letters did so much to shape Christianity’s spread in the first century AD.

 Lesson Five: Encourage the Heart

-How telling the Kouzes and Posner declared this final competency to be the one leaders had the hardest time implementing.
-This is the competency followers/team members/ direct reports are starving for their managers to embrace and practice.
-Both Jesus Christ and Paul are featured for the creative and consistent ways they continually practiced this final and oh-so-important competency.
+This lesson addresses the fifth core competency of a leader: encouraging the heart.
+How telling it is that co-authors Kouzes and Posner declared this fifth and final core competency to be the one that leaders have the hardest time implementing.
+It’s the competency that followers—team members—are starving for their managers to embrace and practice.
+In this final lesson, we point out how both Jesus Christ and Paul were creative in the ways they continually modeled this oh-so-important competency.